 WHY DOES CALIFORNIA HAVE ELECTRICITY SUPPLY SHORTAGES AND BLACKOUTS?
 WASN’T DEREGULATION SUPPOSED TO PROVIDE ADEQUATE SUPPLIES OF COMPETITIVELY PRICED ELECTRICITY?

 Only if deregulation has been done right.
-California did not set up an effective or problem-free electricity market when it began restructuring changes to its electricity market in 1997.
+California never de-regulated.
+Instead, California created a new, arguably more complex, regulatory structure in 1997.
 J

-California created a rigid power pool price setting scheme that was mandatory for all electricity volumes bought and sold in the state instead of making a pool optional -- while allowing for separately negotiated direct contracting of electricity volumes by third parties.
-This more flexible approach would provide supply variety and contract term variability which would work towards limiting the high electricity price spikes during peak power demand periods.
+California created a monopoly power pool centered on a rigid price setting scheme and made the pool mandatory for all electricity volumes bought and sold by California’s major investor-owned utilities, SCE, PG&E and SDG&E. A better approach would have been to make the pool optional, allowing the utilities to negotiate power deals directly with electricity suppliers.This more flexible approach would provide supply variety and contract term variability.
+This in turn would help develop forward markets for electricity, limit the electricity price spikes during peak power demand periods, and reduce customers’ exposure to price volatility

-Instead of imposing inflexible supply-side price caps on prices at which generators are allowed to sell power into the state, the state should implement real time pricing and metering services to that customers can adjust their electricity use as prices change.
+Instead of imposing inflexible caps on prices charged by electric generators, the state should implement real-time pricing and metering services to incent customers to adjust electricity use to reflect the price of producing electricity.

-Instead of accelerating the time it takes to obtain permits, approvals and site new power plants, California has been extremely slow to add new power plants.
+Instead of reforming its laws to accelerate the time it takes to obtain permits, approvals and site new power plants, California has been extremely slow to add new power plants over the past decade, choosing instead to rely increasingly on imports from other suppliers in Western North America.
 K

-California added only 525 megawatts of new plants since 1997 while the state has shut down 1753 megawatts since then.
-Future plans to add new capacity for California/WSCC, the reliability region in which California is located, are only one-fifth the amount of the average new plant capacity under construction for the other reliability regions in the country.
+California added only 525 megawatts of new plants since 1997 while the state has shut down 1753 megawatts during the same period.
+Plans to add new capacity in California and the WSCC, the reliability region in which California is located, amount to one-fifth of the average amount of new plant capacity under construction in other reliability regions of the country.
 L

-Instead of implementing a rigorous strategy to maintain electricity supply adequacy in the face of increasing economic growth, California failed to methodically track the adequacy of imported electricity supplies from other Western states and

-did not provide an adequate timeline for power plant projects proposed in the state to clear all the regulatory, local and environmental permitting hurdles necessary for obtaining final approval and construction of the plant itself.
 M N

 California’s economic growth has exceeded the U.S. average since 1997 and its electricity use soared at twice the pace of U. S. electricity use.
-This demand surge occurred at the same time the state’s own supplies as well as its imports from other states were decreasing.
+This demand surge occurred at the same time that in-state generation and imports were declining.

-The supply shortfall led to blackouts and brownouts in California last year that O were caused by an excess of demand for power to meet electricty needs due to high economic growth and soaring high tech industry peak power use.
+The supply shortfall led to blackouts and brownouts in California last year.
+The disruption were the direct result of excess demand relative to supply due to high economic growth and soaring high tech industry peak power use.
 Blackouts, brownouts and electricity supply emergency conditions occured more than 90 times in California last year.
-And the problem is continuing this year.
+The problem continues this year and is likely to get worse during the Summer of 2001.

 WHY ARE CALIFORNIA’S ELECTRICITY PRICES AT THE WHOLESALE LEVEL SEVERAL TIMES HIGHER THAN OTHER AREAS PRICES BUT THEIR UTILITIES ARE NEARLY BANKRUPT?

-Bad regulatory design allowed for a power pool to be created which set the market clearing price at a spot price for power at the price that was bid into the pool by P the highest price packet of power bid into that pool that was needed to meet total demand.
+Bad regulatory design mandated a power pool that would set the market clearing price at a spot price for power at the price that was bid into the pool by P the highest price packet of power bid into that pool that was needed to meet total demand.
 When supply shortages erupted-- the last packet price bid into the pool skyrocketed yet all bidders got that same high price for their power under the rules of the pool design.
 This system made sense when supplies being bid into the pool were plentiful and cheap.
 (This situation changed in March 2001 when the state regulators began to allow utilities to buy power direct from generators –separate from the pool under longer term contracts. )